 - If you’re serving this with pasta, start the pasta water since it won’t take long to cook the scallops.
 Cook pasta according to package directions.
 Reserve a little starchy pasta water if draining, but I like to just use tongs to transfer cooked pasta directly to my sauce.

-- Heat a large nonstick skillet (I use All Clad Nonstick--safe and good quality) over medium high heat.
+- Heat a large nonstick skillet (I use All Clad Nonstick—safe and good quality) over medium high heat.
 Add a little vegan butter or a splash of broth to the pan and add in as many scallops as will fit with a little breathing room (about ¾-inch).
 Do two batches if you need to.
-Allow the scallops to cook for 5-6 minutes on one side undisturbed (I’d go 3-4 if not using vegan butter), then flip and cook another 2-4 minutes until nicely browned on both sides.
+Allow the vegan scallops to cook for 5-6 minutes on one side undisturbed (I’d go 3-4 if not using vegan butter), then flip and cook another 2-4 minutes until nicely browned on both sides.
 Set them aside.

 - If you’d like to add a little more vegan butter or broth do that now.
-Add the garlic and sun dried tomatoes and saute for a minute.
+Add the garlic and sun dried tomatoes and sauté for a minute.

 - Stir in most of the chopped parsley, serve and sprinkle with remaining parsley.
 Give it a grind of black pepper and a sprinkle of vegan parmesan.
 Enjoy!